espiondev/source2blender/docs/source/SFM/sfm_map.rst

 | This :ref:`sfm_map_method1` uses three tools, all linked in that section.
 | Unlike Team Fortress 2 and GMod, SFM maps are a bit complicated and pull resources from multiple different folders.
 SourceIO has not been successful for the importing of maps, but has been fine for everything else.
 For this reason, the Map Import section only has one method.
 | This method requires a fully working copy of Source Filmmaker and a recent version of Blender.
 If you are unable to get this method to work, it is recommended to use the latest version of Blender.
+|
+| Also make sure to follow the note under :ref:`sfm` for how to set up Plumber so it actually reads SFM files.

 .. _sfm_map_method1: